- About this policy

 Information we collect

 If you are receiving advice or support from us, or if someone else has referred you to us for such a service, we will need to process your data because of your specific relationship with us.

-We will keep all your case information – including notes, letters and information given to us about you – in a confidential record that is specific to you.
-We use a customer relationship management system (CRM) or other electronic system, depending on the service) as well as paper records to support our advice, guidance and support.
+We will keep all your relevant personal information – including notes, letters and information given to us about you – in a confidential record that is specific to you.
+We use an electronic case management system (customer relationship management system (CRM) or other electronic system, depending on the service) as well as paper records to support our advice, guidance and support provision.
 This means that we can keep the information you provide us, so we are able to see the history and relevant details of your case(s).
 This ensures that we provide appropriate and accurate advice or support.
 We take information security very seriously.
 No one is allowed access to our system or files unless they need this to provide the service to you, or for one of the other purposes discussed in this notice.